 Everything that has been revealed to us and to which we have been responding through Lent, the Triduum, the Easter season, and now these Holy Days and celebrations that have followed, leads to the conclusion and the appreciation of the Holy Trinity.
 God is good — all the time!”

-Click here for an archive of articles from Cindy Nau, Stewardship Director, including the recent STEP UP TO DISCIPLESHIP series. (last update 2-23-17)
+Click here for an archive of articles from Cindy Nau, Director of Communications, including the recent STEP UP TO DISCIPLESHIP series.

 ASCEND @ ASCENSION